deschandhok24/IMBDTop1000MoviesScraper/README.md

 Bash into docker using:

-1)docker exec -it container_name /bin/bash
+1)sudo docker exec -it container_id /bin/bash

 2)python3 scrape.py   (will run the scraping of all 1000 movies)